uruws/uws/docs/devops.md

 ## Jobs queue

-Some commands, like in example `meteor-build`, add the job to the tasks queue so the job can be run in the background and to ensure that it will be only one job running at the time.
+Some commands, like in example `meteor-build`, add the job to the tasks queue so the job can run in the background to avoid connection issues and to ensure that no more than one (large/big) job will be running at the same time.

-To check the queue status you use `uwsq` util, which will show the current status of the queue.
+To check the queue status you can use `uwsq` util, which will show the current status of the queue.

 Check `uwshelp uwsq` to get more information about `uwsq` usage.